olivierbJAVA/OC-DA_JAVA-P5-SafetyNet/README.md

 ### Application running

-Then you can run the application from your favorite IDE.
+Then you can import and run the application from your favorite IDE.

 ### API Documentation